kironezhengyu/Corkboard/README.md

 BackEnd:
  1. you will have to create a new collection called corkboard
  2. Import the database dump into phpMyAdmin,the dump could be found in \SQL
+ 3. (if error still occurs) create a new user that has the privilege only can execute the procs, and set its password to be 333
 FrontEnd:
  1. Run apache and set the www directory to the \corkboad